psf/pyperf/doc/runner.rst

   - ``LC_TELEPHONE``
   - ``LC_TIME``

+* ``--timeout``: set a timeout in seconds for an execution of the benchmark.
+  If the benchmark execution times out, pyperf exits with error code 124.
+  There is no time out by default.
 * ``--tracemalloc``: Use the ``tracemalloc`` module to track Python memory allocation and get the peak of memory usage in metadata (``tracemalloc_peak``).
 The module is only available on Python 3.4 and newer.